trflynn89/flymake/README.md

 ## Advanced build configuration

-flymake is currently quite opionated about setting strict compiler warnings for C-family targets.
-It sets `-Wall -Wextra -pedantic`, and more, for all files.
-Further, it sets `-Werror` so that any warning results in a compiler error.
-This may not be desired for all projects, so a TODO for flymake is to easily allow opting out of these settings.
-See [flags.mk](src/flags.mk) for all compiler warnings and options that are set.
+Each `files.mk` file may specify compiler and linker flags to be applied to files in that directory.

-However, each `files.mk` file may specify compiler and linker flags to be applied to files in that directory.
 The following variables may be defined:

 * `CFLAGS_$(d)` - Compiler flags for C and Objective-C files.
 * `CXXFLAGS_$(d)` - Compiler flags for C++ and Objective-C++ files.